shaik1002/biggitlabbomb/doc/administration/reference_architectures/5k_users.md

       # ...
       listen_addr: '0.0.0.0:2305',
       auth: {
         # ...
         #
         # Praefect External Token
         # This is needed by clients outside the cluster (like GitLab Shell) to communicate with the Praefect cluster
         token: '<praefect_external_token>',
       },
       # Praefect Database Settings
       database: {
         # ...
         host: '10.6.0.141',
         port: 5432,
+        # `no_proxy` settings must always be a direct connection for caching
+        session_pooled: {
+           # ...
+           host: '10.6.0.141',
+           port: 5432,
            dbname: 'praefect_production',
            user: 'praefect',
            password: '<praefect_postgresql_password>',
+        },
       },
       # Praefect Virtual Storage config
       # Name of storage hash must match storage name in git_data_dirs on GitLab